 Courses for Students Who Have Been Conditionally Accepted

-Students who have been conditionally accepted to Alfred State based on completing an Introductory Chemistry, Intermediate Algebra, and/or Essentials of Anatomy & Physiology course before the next semester begins can take these courses online through the Center for Community Education and Training.
+Students who have been conditionally accepted to Alfred State based on completing an Introductory Chemistry and/or Intermediate Algebra course before the next semester begins can take these courses online through the Center for Extended Learning.

 Courses are offered on an ongoing basis.
 Students can register and start whenever they wish and can work at their own pace.
 Progress is monitored and grades are communicated with the Admissions Office upon completion of the course.